paul-lachaise/FinRAG/README.md

 # FinRAG : Multimodal RAG for Financial Documents

+> **Project Context:** This repository is a **personal sandbox and Proof of Concept (PoC)** developed in parallel with my internship.
+It serves as an independent testing ground to experiment with cutting-edge RAG architectures, validate complex ideas, and evaluate solutions that can later be securely reimplemented in a corporate environment.

-This project is a Proof of Concept aimed at testing and implementing a **Multimodal Retrieval-Augmented Generation (RAG) architecture** specialized in the ingestion of complex banking and financial data (annual reports, financial statements, balance sheets, etc.).
+The ultimate objective of this project is to build an **autonomous Multimodal RAG Agent** capable of reasoning over complex, highly sensitive banking and financial data (annual reports, financial statements, balance sheets, tables, and embedded graphs).

+### The Core Need: Absolute Confidentiality
-The main objective is **data sovereignty**: the entire pipeline (from PDF extraction to vector indexing) is designed to run **100% locally (air-gapped)**, without any leakage to external cloud APIs.
+Because financial analysis often involves **highly confidential and proprietary documents**, data sovereignty is the absolute priority.
+This specific requirement dictated the choice of the entire technical stack: the pipeline is designed to run **100% locally (air-gapped)**, ensuring zero data leakage to external cloud providers or third-party APIs.

+---

 ## Embedded AI Models (100% Local)
-To ensure sovereignty, the pipeline relies on **6 AI models** executed locally on the machine:
+To guarantee data sovereignty and privacy, the pipeline relies on **6 AI models** executed locally on the machine:

 1. **Vision & OCR Models (via RapidOCR):**
    * `ch_PP-OCRv4_det_mobile`: Text region detection.